Akshaykumar05/jenkins-pipeline-testing/README.md

 # jenkins-pipeline-testing
-* Connecting Jenkins with GitHub
+* In this project we are Connecting Jenkins with GitHub
   ![](https://bhargavamin.com/wp-content/uploads/2017/02/Document-1-4.png)